TakeJoshyy/TheMurphVerse/1.GameModes/Emerald-Murphmon/readme.md

 No Shopping: **Except for any type of Pokeball or Repel.**

 You can only use items that you pick up, find as a held item on Pokemon or are given by an NPC.
+NOTE: You may NOT pick berries off of trees.

 Select 3 “Favorites” prior to each run.
 These Pokemon are subject to the 555 BST or under rule.